OpenDataLiteracy/jksn-2017/SR/full/abstract-versioning.md

 3. False Transparency, which includes civic technologies that expose gaps between state activities and public knowledge.

 Through this review we highlight a number of ways in which the transformative potential of civic technologies is indeed being realized to great effect, as well the shortcomings of those efforts.

+## Main-Revision-One-31072017
+Over the last decade innovations in information communication technologies have had a transformative effect on interactions between citizens and their government - creating the potential for greater accountability and more meaningful engagement.
+But, ICTs have also been shaped by citizen demands for greater government transparency, and in particular access to information in readily usable, digital forms.
+Emerging 'civic technologies' for transparency therefore depend upon accurate, trustworthy, and timely release of government information.
+In the following paper we describe innovations in civic technologies that facilitate three forms of government transparency through information release: 1.
+Proactive Transparency, which includes open data initiatives to release machine-readable structured information to the public; 2.
+Reactive Transparency, which includes responses to public records requests, and compliance with freedom of information laws, and; 3.
+False Transparency, which includes civic technologies that expose gaps between state actions and actors, and their public disclosures.
+We conclude with a discussion of the potential futures for civic technologies to facilitate reasoned, accountable, and radical forms of transparency.

 [Back to Current Abstract](abstract.md)